Top

 The non-custodial parent will also need to pay child support.
 The state of Florida uses the Income Shares Model to calculate the amount of money that each parent must pay for child support.

 The courts estimate the amount of money they would spend on the child if the family were intact and living as a household.
 This amount is divided between the former spouses based on their individual incomes.
+By understanding these guidelines, you can gain insight into the expected financial obligations and make informed decisions about your family's well-being.
+Seeking legal advice can further clarify these points and help align your financial responsibilities with your capacity to maintain an equitable arrangement.

 When Does Child Support End in Florida?